 There are easily a dozen excellent items at Boma, from standout meats to supporting salads, all of which are ambitious and delicious.
 Far fewer things are phoned in than at a normal buffet, and there’s something for everyone at Boma.
 Even the soups are addictively delicious—and that’s saying something since I seldom want soup given Florida’s climate!
 And of course, every meal ends with those iconic Zebra Domes (which arguably aren’t even the buffet’s best dessert!).

-Here are our top picks for character dining at Walt Disney World…
+Here are our other two top tier picks for character dining at Walt Disney World…

 At every Minnie’s Seasonal Dine we’ve done, the character interactions have been top-notch.
 The costumes are also incredible–far better than what you’ll find at the hard ticket events, in fact.
 Then there was the buffet itself, which offers a wide selection of cuisine.
 It was definitely not in the realm of Boma in terms of ambitiousness, but the quality was on nearly the same level for several entree and dessert items.
 If you’re looking for good comfort foods, you really can’t go wrong with Minnie’s Seasonal Dines at Disney’s Hollywood Studios.